-Community consultation identified services such as police, fire, post office, doctors and libraries as being important.
-The town retains a dedicated service in each of these areas, despite some being threatened with closure in the past.
-These services are important in providing a sustainable and livable community.
-The Plan places a presumption in favour of retaining these facilities, meaning that their loss would be resisted.
+25. Community consultation identified services such as police, fire, post office, doctors and libraries as being important.
+The town currently has a dedicated service in each of these areas.

+The Plan places a presumption in favour of retaining these facilities, meaning that their loss would be resisted, particularly as increased housing would place increased demands on them.